yaserananbeh/Prompt-Flood/README.md

 Turn any queue item into a review gate.

 - Check **Pause here** on a queued prompt to pause **after** that prompt is sent and the model finishes responding
-- A checkpoint banner appears in the popup with a **Resume** button
+- A checkpoint banner appears in the side panel with a **Resume** button
-- A short chime plays when a checkpoint is reached
+- A short chime plays in the chat tab when a checkpoint is reached (can be toggled in Settings)
 - Perfect for multi-step workflows where you want to read the answer before continuing

 **Hold before sending** (on the add form) keeps the first prompt in the queue without auto-sending until you press **Resume** — useful when you want to line up work before starting.